vivianblanco-tech/device-flow/SAMPLE_DATA_ENHANCEMENT_COMPLETE.md

 ## 🎯 What Was Accomplished

-Successfully analyzed the laptop tracking system's functionality, database structure, and UI, then created significantly more comprehensive and complete sample data for testing and demonstration purposes.
+Successfully analyzed Align's functionality, database structure, and UI, then created significantly more comprehensive and complete sample data for testing and demonstration purposes.

 ### Analysis Performed